 Since most Americans tend to accumulate coin for collection purposes, the Mint continues to produce between 10 and 20 billion coins per year to meet public demand (see Frequently Asked Questions).
 The U.S. Mint (Off-site) operates four minting facilities; however, only two - Denver, Colorado and Philadelphia, Pennsylvania - create circulating coins that are distributed by the Federal Reserve System.
 The two remaining minting facilities include the San Francisco Mint in California and the West Point Mint in New York.
 Both facilities manufacture various gold, silver and platinum numismatic proof, uncirculated and bullion coins, and annual proof clad and proof silver coin sets of the circulating coins.

 A coin terminal is a secure facility operated by an armored carrier that holds Reserve Bank inventories of coin, and that receives deposits from and fulfills orders of coins for depository institutions on behalf of the Federal Reserve Bank.
 Coin terminal operators are contracted by the Federal Reserve Bank to perform these services.

-A coin depot is a new, alternative coin distribution arrangement that enables the Federal Reserve Bank to service its customers that are not currently serviced by a coin terminal.
-Similar to the coin terminal program, a coin depot is a no fee outsourced arrangement with a vendor that provides coin services to Federal Reserve Bank customers in lieu of those customers accessing the Federal Reserve Bank dock.
+A coin depot is an additional coin distribution arrangement that enables the Federal Reserve Bank to service its customers that are not currently serviced by a coin terminal.
+Similar to the coin terminal program, a coin depot is an outsourced arrangement with a vendor that provides coin services to Federal Reserve Bank customers in lieu of those customers accessing the Federal Reserve Bank dock.
 This program complements, and does not replace, the coin terminal program and may be operated by an armored carrier (AC) or non-AC entity.
 For more information, contact your servicing Federal Reserve Bank.